memoryhole/jjo/README.md

 # jjo
-jjo is a small utility to create JSON objects that was inspired by jpmens/jo.
-There is already a C, Go, and Rust version of Jo.
+jjo is a small utility to create JSON objects that was inspired by [jpmens/jo](https://github.com/jpmens/jo) and [skanehira/gjo](https://github.com/skanehira/gjo).

 I figured why not add a Javascript version for node.js as well.